xsampedro/quantum3_docs/output/quantum3/manual/quantum-ecs/dsl.md

 Quantum's custom allocator exposes blittable collections as part of the rollback-able game state.
 Collections only support support blittable types (i.e. primitive and DSL-defined types).

-To manage collection, the Frame API offers 3 methods for each:
+To manage collections, the Frame API offers 3 methods for each:

 - `Frame.AllocateXXX`: To allocate space for the collection on the heap.
 - `Frame.FreeXXX`: To free/deallocate the collection's memory.
 - `Frame.ResolveXXX`: To access the collection by resolving the pointer it.

+Nullify collections

-**Note:** After freeing a collection, it **HAS TO** be nullified by setting it to `default`.
+After freeing a collection, it **HAS TO** be nullified by setting it to `default`.
 This is required for serialization of the game state to work properly.
-Omitting the nullification will result in indeterministic behavior and de-synchronization.
+Omitting the nullification will result in non-deterministic behavior and de-synchronization.
 As alternative to freeing a collection and nullifying its Ptrs manually, it possible to use the `FreeOnComponentRemoved` attribute on the field in question.

+An alternative that **already** nullifies it under the hood is using the Free overload which takes a `ref` variable, such as `FreeList<T>(ref QListPtr<t> ptr)`.
+In this case, there is no need to set the collection to `default` manually.

 ### Important Notes